If you are researching Essex grammar schools, the first thing to know is that Essex is wider than one neat shortlist.

 Chelmsford County High School for Girls is the exception.
 It uses its own FSCE entrance-test process, so a family comparing CCHS with CSSE schools is not following one single admissions path.

 That matters because Essex shortlists often look tidy on paper while the admissions planning underneath them is not.
 If CCHS and CSSE schools are both live for you, plan them together from the start.
+For the shared-route calendar, keep CSSE 11 plus dates open while checking the named school policies.

 If you are juggling both routes, it helps to keep the 11+ timeline for parents open alongside Grammar School Admissions Explained so registration, testing, and preference-form decisions do not get blurred together.